thasnimolvs/Human-Physical-Activity-Recognition/README.md

 # Human-Physical-Activity-Recognition

-Recognition of human physical activities using smartphone data have a variety of applications in fitness, tracking, and healthcare monitoring.
-Since a smartphone is one of the most widespread portable device, performing human activity recognition on it is more powerful than ever.
 This repo reports the results of a linear discriminant classifier and a multilayer perceptron classifying 6 human activities using 516 handcrafted features created from accelerometer and gyroscope triaxial data on a smartphone, along with a subset of features selected from it.
 Test accuracies of 97.83% and 95.18% were obtained using linear discriminant classifier and the MLP respectively.
 However, this will not be computationally feasible on a smartphone.
 So heuristic forward feature selection was used with the LDA classifier to select 10 high performing features.
 These hand-crafted features were constraint to the time domain and ease of computation.
 Using these 10 features, the MLP obtained the higher test accuracy of 92.23% as compared to 90.84% using LDA.

-Note: Training set is too large to be uploaded.

-The dataset is available at:
+The dataset is available at (move into root before running): https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones
-https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones

 Classification using all 561 handcrafted features (Multilayer peceptron):